ergoplatform/ergodocs/docs/contribute.md

 # Contributing

->  *Lets create grassroots finance!*

-## Development Bounties

-**In general, anything educative for the community is subject to some bounty even if not specifically listed**
+>  **In general, anything educative for the community is subject to some bounty even if not specifically listed. **Lets create grassroots finance!**

+## Developers

 1. Join the [Discord](https://discord.gg/nr4JRnhAyV)
 2. See available bounties on [grow-ergo](https://github.com/ergoplatform/grow-ergo/)